danascheider/skyrim_inventory_management/docs/api/resources/shopping-list-items.md

 #### Statuses

+* 201 Created
 * 200 OK

 #### Example Body

+If there is no item with a matching description on the requested shopping list, a new item will be created and the server will return a 201 response.
+If there is an item with a matching description, its notes and quantity will be combined with the notes and quantity in the client request and a 200 response will be returned.

-Body contains the updated item from the aggregate list first and the item from the regular list that you requested second.
+The body for both responses contains the updated item from the aggregate list first and the requested regular list item second.
 ```json
 [
   {